August 26, 1970 - Women's Strike for Equality

 Union Square, San Francisco

 On the 50th anniversary of women winning the vote, Betty Friedan and the National Organization of Women (NOW) spearheaded the Women’s Strike for Equality, a call for feminists around the country to organize, make our presence known and our demands heard.
 It was up to individual Women's Rights Movement groups to choose what they wanted to do.
 Women in New York, Washington DC, and Boston held marches.
-In San Francisco feminists organized a noon rally in Union Square.
+In San Francisco feminists organized a rally in Union Square.

 PDF opens in new tab.